chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/cloudcost.md

 - **Username:** `read_only`
 - **Password:** `chaosgenius_io`

-The table for this dataset is `ecom_retail_data`.
+The table for this dataset is `cloud_cost`.

 ## Data schema

-E-Commerce transactions dataset has the following structure:
+Cloud Cost dataset has the following structure:

 - date: datetime column
-- DayOfWeek
-- PurchaseTime
-- Country
+- region
-- CustomerID: high cardinality column
-- InvoiceNo: high cardinality column
-- StockCode: high cardinality column
-- Quantity
+- service
-- ItemTotalPrice: ideal metric column
+- cloud_cost: ideal metric column

-- UnitPrice
+This is a highly granular data and would be suitable for testing hourly anomaly detection.

 ## Acknowledgement

-Dr Daqing Chen, Director: Public Analytics group. chend '@' lsbu.ac.uk, School of Engineering, London South Bank University, London SE1 0AA, UK.
+Microsoft Open Source